Ameerega shihuemoy: Description

+Threats

+Initially it was considered for a status of vulnerable or near-threatened, but due to its low number of known localities, the IUCN considers it endangered.
+Principal threats include habitat loss associated with subsistence farming, road construction, illegal logging, and both legal and illegal mining.

 Similar species

 Several Ameerega species closely resemble Ameerega shihuemoy but can be easily distinguished through different coloration.
 Ameerega hahneli and Ameerega picta are the most similar species, but can be distinguished by being smaller, having white dorsolateral stripes, and yellow blotches on the shanks.
 Another similar species is Ameerega boliviana which can be distinguished by having a yellow dorsolateral stripe, white ventrolateral stripe, and a cream colored ventral side with black marbling.
 Ameerega yungicola has also been noted as similar, but has a white ventrolateral stripe, and a non-marbled throat.